Lake Superior Stories that Continue Today

 Make Your Next Event Historic

 With indoor and outdoor spaces, we have a beautiful and intimate place for you to host your private event.
-Connect with nature and the past as you celebrate your new life together at the Madeline Island Museum.
+Connect with nature and the past as you gather together at the Madeline Island Museum.

 Follow Us!